awsdocs/amazon-eks-user-guide/doc_source/update-stack.md

 1. On the **Review** page, review your information, acknowledge that the stack might create IAM resources, and then choose **Update stack**\.
 **Note**
-Wait for the update to complete before performing the next steps\.
+The update of each node in the cluster takes several minutes\.
+Wait for the update of all nodes to complete before performing the next steps\.

 1. If your cluster's DNS provider is `kube-dns`, scale in the `kube-dns` deployment to one replica\.